elastx/elx-docs/content/en/docs/kubernetes/getting-started/recommendations.md

 There are a lot of different ingress controllers available.
 We on Elastx are using ingress-nginx and have a guide ready on how to get started.
 However you can deploy any ingress controller you wish inside your clusters.

-To get a single IP-address you can point your DNS towards we recommend to deploy an ingress-controller with a service of type Load balancer.
-[More information regarding load balancers can be found here](#loadbalancers)
+To get a single IP-address you can point your DNS towards we recommend to deploy an ingress-controller with a service of type `LoadBalancer`.
+[More information regarding Load Balancers can be found here](#loadbalancers)

 In order to automatically generate and update TLS certificates cert-manager is commonly deployed side by side with an ingress controller.